-- In our ideal structure, key services such as such as counseling, comprehensive ed plans, transfer application assistance, and degree / certificate petition are built in at regular intervals (such as every 15 units), and the college would proactively contact students at each milestone to celebrate their progress and to offer guidance and support for their next steps - We envision coordinating all services through an "opt-out" cohort model, where every incoming student would be expected to select a cohort (whether by academic affinity such as by guided pathways meta-major, or by social affinity such as an HBCU transfer pipeline), and each cohort would be served by a Completion & Success team providing proactive support at key milestones, as well as a platform for social and career networking.
+- Key services such as such as counseling, comprehensive education plans, transfer application assistance, and degree / certificate petitions are built in at regular intervals (such as every 15 units), and the college would proactively contact students at each milestone to celebrate their progress and to offer guidance and support for their next steps. - We envision coordinating all services through an 'opt-out' cohort model, where every incoming student would be expected to select a cohort (whether by academic affinity such as by guided pathways meta-major, or by social affinity such as an HBCU transfer pipeline), and each cohort would be served by a Completion & Success team providing proactive support at key milestones, as well as a platform for social and career networking.
 Completion & Success Teams would support students through their journey towards a certificate, degree, transfer opportunity, or employment in a high demand job.